ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/romantic.md

 ---

 In the beginning of December, Hero invited Alex to a health club on the top floor of the Fuxing Sogo department store.
-Children were waiting for their parents in the lobby, each with a disintegrating Christmas craft made from evergreen boughs and pasta.
+Children were waiting impatiently in the lobby, each with a Christmas craft made from evergreen boughs and pasta.

 The pool was surprisingly large and cold.
-After swimming Alex went to the stream room, a long room with tall windows.
+After swimming Alex went to the stream room.
 Hero was there, with a wet towel over his eyes.
 Two grey-haired men were speaking in German.

 Alex sat down next to Hero.